 Environment and Energy

-As an environmental champion and a vocal defender of important environmental laws and policies, Earl supports efforts to strengthen the Clean Air Act, the Clean Water Act, the Endangered Species Act, and more.
+As a climate champion and a vocal defender of important environmental laws and policies, Earl supports efforts to strengthen the Clean Air Act, the Clean Water Act, the Endangered Species Act, and more.
 He has also helped pass new laws that promote clean energy, fight climate change, reduce our dependence on fossil fuels and encourage more efficient use of valuable natural resources.

 The Climate Emergency Resolution

-In February, 2019, when Trump declared a national emergency to build a wall at the U.S.-Mexican border, Earl vehemently objected, stating that the real national emergency is climate change.
-Earl worked with Rep. Alexandria Ocasio-Cortez and Sen. Bernie Sanders to introduce the Climate Emergency Resolution that declares an emergency to fight climate change.
-This resolution, endorsed by 14 independent organizations, demands a national mobilization to "halt, reverse, mitigate and prepare for the consequences of the climate emergency and to restore the climate for future generations."
+In February 2019, when Trump declared a national emergency to build a wall at the U.S.-Mexican border, Earl vehemently objected, stating that the real national emergency is climate change.
+Earl worked local community members to draft a congressional resolution declaring a climate crisis.
+He then worked with Congresswoman Alexandria Ocasio-Cortez and Senator Bernie Sanders to introduce what became the Climate Emergency Resolution, which declares an emergency to fight climate change.
+This resolution, endorsed by over a dozen independent organizations, demands a national mobilization to "halt, reverse, mitigate and prepare for the consequences of the climate emergency and to restore the climate for future generations."

 The Green New Deal